LIGO Detector Characterization in the first half of the fourth Observing run: Event Validation in O4

 \subsection{Event Validation procedure}

-The Event Validation workflow is shown in fig \ref{fig:eval-flowchart}.
-For each event, the volunteer assigned to the week-long validation shift is immediately notified.
+The Event Validation workflow is shown in \fref{fig:eval-flowchart}.
+For each event, the volunteer (or volunteers) assigned to the week-long validation shift is (are) immediately notified.
 They receive all necessary information about the event, as well as instructions on how to validate it.
-This includes links to the links to the Event Validation form, the DQR and the GraceDB (Gravitational-Wave Candidate Event Database)~\footnote{\href{https://gracedb.ligo.org}{www.gracedb.ligo.org}} page for the event.
+This includes links to the Event Validation form, the DQR and the GraceDB (Gravitational-Wave Candidate Event Database)~\footnote{\href{https://gracedb.ligo.org}{www.gracedb.ligo.org}} page for the event.
 In the event validation form, the validator can fill the event details for each detector.
 These details include the ``validation conclusion for the detector''; the options are ``Not Observing'', ``No Data Quality Issues'', and ``Data Quality Issues''.
-In case the validator finds DQ (Data Quality) issues, they can fill the noise duration and frequency bandwidth in the ``Noise Box'' for time and frequency.
 This information is then used as input for glitch subtraction before parameter-estimation analysis, as detailed in the next paragraphs.
-The validation form also has an option to write any important details about the event in the ``Notes'' tab.
-The Gitlab page for each event allows for any further data-quality related discussion.
 Once the validator is satisfied with their findings, they can submit the validation form.
 This validation conclusion is then passed to the noise mitigation review team.

 The noise mitigation team is responsible for assessing whether any excess power within the target time-frequency analysis window of any candidate is sufficiently non-Gaussian to require further action~\citep{Davis:2022ird,Mozzon:2020gwa}.
 We do this by comparing the PSD noise variance in each identified time-frequency region and check it is consistent with Gaussian noise.
-For regions which are not consistent with Gaussian noise (p $<$ 0.01) there are two options available.
+For regions which are not consistent with Gaussian noise (p$-$value $<$ 0.01) there are two options available.
 If the noise is sufficiently isolated in time and frequency the noise transient can be subtracted from the data.
 All noise-subtracted data in O4a were produced by the BayesWave algorithm~\citep{Cornish:2014kda,Cornish:2020dwh}.
 The procedure of how this is done is described in the Appendix of Ref~\citep{KAGRA:2021vkt}.

 \tikzstyle{proc} = [rectangle, minimum width=2cm, minimum height=8mm, text centered, text width=3cm, draw=black] \tikzstyle{decision} = [diamond, minimum width=2cm, minimum height=2cm, text centered, text width=15mm, draw=black] \tikzstyle{arrow} = [thick,->,>=stealth]